-Liberty University offers a Doctor of Ministry in Pastoral Leadership to interested students.
+Liberty University offers a Doctor of Ministry in Ministry Leadership to interested students.
 This program is intended for those already practicing in the ministry field, but who want to gain additional knowledge and skills to assist in delivering effective ministry.
 Liberty states that graduates should depart from this program “with a deeper understanding of effective leadership practices” and should be ”prepared to help transform lives for God’s glory.”

 This program consists of a total of 33 credit hours.
 If students have earned credits at other locations, up to six of these credit hours may be transferred in, if applicable.
 The total credit hours are made up by a combination of core courses, pastoral leadership cognate, and elective courses.
 The pastoral leadership courses include Strategies for Developing Leaders, Organizational Leadership in the Church, and Pastoral Leadership.
 In addition, students must also complete nine credit hours in thesis courses.
 This portion is mandatory, and successful completion is required in order to graduate.